Azure/azure-quickstart-templates/quickstarts/microsoft.azurestackhci/create-cluster-bicep/README.md

 ---
 # Creates an Azure Stack HCI 23H2 cluster and supporting resources

-This template allows you to create an Azure Stack HCI cluster using version 23H2+, and all of the supporting resources e.g.
+This template allows you to create an Azure Stack HCI cluster using version 23H2+, and all of the supporting resources including:

 - Key Vault - which will be named *deploymentprefix*-hcikv
 - Key Vault Diagnostic Storage Account - which will be named *deploymentprefix*diag
 - Cloud Witness Storage Account - which will be named *deploymentprefix*witness
-- Customer Location - which will be named *deploymentprefix*_cl
+- Custom Location - which will be named *deploymentprefix*_cl

-The deployment with 3 intents, one each for management, compute and storage, with storage in switch configuration
+The deployment includes three network intents, one each for management, compute, and storage--one of the more common configurations.

-First you deploy the template in validate mode which does confirm the parameters at the device.
-Once passed you re-deploy the template with mode set to deploy.
+First you deploy the template in `Validate` mode which does confirm the parameters at the device.
+Once passed you re-deploy the template with `deploymentMode` set to `Deploy`.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.azurestackhci%2Fcreate-cluster%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.azurestackhci%2Fcreate-cluster%2Fazuredeploy.json)